SemicolonUnexpected/a2-coursework/README.md

 ## Todo

-- Fix loading tb disabled
-- Figure out how to open print dialogue
-- Actually do the colour scheme an don't just steal one
-- Use PDF lib to edit and render PDFs
-- Something dodgy with async

 ## Things that are semi-fixed (i.e. I don't know what went wrong, but its gone now after some code that i dont trust)